IBM-Cloud/terraform-provider-ibm/website/docs/d/is_backup_policy_job.html.markdown

 	- `id` - (String) The unique identifier for this virtual server instance.
 	- `name` - (String) The unique user-defined name for this virtual server instance.
 	- `resource_type` - (String) The resource type.
+- `source_share` - (List) The source share this backup was created from (may be [deleted](https://cloud.ibm.com/apidocs/vpc#deleted-resources))

+	Nested scheme for `source_volume`:
+	- `crn` - (String) The CRN for this share.
+	- `deleted` - (List) If present, this property indicates the referenced resource has been deleted and provides some supplementary information.

+		Nested scheme for `deleted`:
+		- `more_info` - (String) Link to documentation about deleted resources.
+	- `href` - (String) The URL for this share.
+	- `id` - (String) The unique identifier for this share.
+	- `remote` - (Optional, List) If present, this property indicates that the resource associated with this referenceis remote and therefore may not be directly retrievable.
+		Nested schema for **remote**:
+		- `account` - (Optional, List) If present, this property indicates that the referenced resource is remote to thisaccount, and identifies the owning account.
+			Nested schema for **account**:
+			- `id` - (Computed, String) The unique identifier for this account.
+			- `resource_type` - (Computed, String) The resource type.
+		- `region` - (Optional, List) If present, this property indicates that the referenced resource is remote to thisregion, and identifies the native region.
+			Nested schema for **region**:
+			- `href` - (Computed, String) The URL for this region.
+			- `name` - (Computed, String) The globally unique name for this region.
+	- `name` - (String) The unique user-defined name for this share.
+	- `resource_type` - (String) The resource type.
 - `status` - (String) The status of the backup policy job.The enumerated values for this property will expand in the future.
 When processing this property, check for and log unknown values.
 Optionally halt processing and surface the error, or bypass the backup policy job on which the unexpected property value was encountered.

 - `status_reasons` - (List) The reasons for the current status (if any).The enumerated reason code values for this property will expand in the future.
 When processing this property, check for and log unknown values.
 Optionally halt processing and surface the error, or bypass the resource on which the unexpected reason code was encountered.